 The artwork included the phrase "Nine Deep Trax", and the cassette is often referred to as such.
 It included edits of several unreleased tracks by various NPG Records artists, many of which remain unreleased.
 Unlike many samplers, the edits contained the beginning and ending of most tracks, with the edits taking place in the core of the song, rather than a simple fade-out at the end.

-Man'O'War (Remix) was released in 2001 on Rave In2 The Joy Fantastic.
+Come 2 My House had previously been released on Come 2 My House.
+Man‘O’War (Remix) was released in 2001 on Rave In2 The Joy Fantastic.
 Peace and 2045: Radical Man were both released in 2001 on the Peace single, attributed to the New Power Generation (although 2045: Radical Man had also been released in late 2000 on the Bamboozled soundtrack album attributed to Prince).
-Come 2 My House had previously been released on Come 2 My House.
+In 2001, the full version of the Hit U In The Socket remix was offered as an mp3 download as part of NPG Music Club Edition # 4.

 The other tracks remain unreleased.
 Seventeen and Eighteen by Madhouse are in fact quite drastically alternate versions of Kamasutra/Overture #8 and Promise/Broken respectively, planned for a Madhouse album planned for a 1995 release — on which confusingly they were titled Overture #5 and Overture #6 respectively.
-It is believed that Trouble by Rosie Gaines (later released as T.R.O.U.B.L.E. on Rosie Gaines' 2015 release Essential Rosie) has no input by Prince, while Do U Wanna Get Funky? (attributed to Larry Graham, rather than Graham Central Station) contains vocals by Prince (as ).
+A different version of Trouble (Never Give Up) by Rosie Gaines was later released as T.R.O.U.B.L.E. on Rosie Gaines' 2015 compilation Essential Rosie.
+Do U Wanna Get Funky? (attributed to Larry Graham, rather than Graham Central Station) contains vocals by Prince (as ).
 A short sample of this song can be heard on the first segue of Graham Central Station‘s album GCS 2000.